cwses1/sqlcurrent-dot-com/source/statement-reference.rst

 * :ref:`solution-statement`
 * :ref:`version-statement`

 Command Statements
 -------------------------
-Use these statements to manipulate your database infrastructure:
+Use these statements to evolve your database topology:

 * :ref:`apply-config-statement`
 * :ref:`check-config-statement`